Knute Nelson: Governor of Minnesota, 1893–1895

 Though Nelson claimed to retire from politics, he remained an active insider in Minnesota Republican politics.
-In 1890 he started showing interest in running for governor.
+1890, Nelson made his first attempt to run for governor.
+After declining an offer to run for the Farmer's Alliance, he chose to challenge incumbent William Rush Merriam in the Republican primary and lost.
 Meanwhile, he resumed an active law practice from Alexandria, continued running his farm, and opened a hardware store.

 Increasing pressure on the Minnesotan agricultural economy gave rise to the Farmers' Alliance, which became a formidable political force in both parties, but especially the Republican Party.
 In 1890, the alliance voted to run its own candidates, and suggested nominating Nelson.
 In the Minnesota alliance convention in July 1890, Nelson did not acknowledge interest from the delegates, who ended up nominating Sidney M. Owen.
 But after the Alliance made a strong showing in the 1890 legislative election, Republicans saw Nelson as a strong alternative to the Alliance in the Upper Country.

 Nelson worked to strengthen his candidacy for governor, though historians suggest that his ultimate goal was the U.S. Senate.
 He arranged to be drafted as a candidate rather than actively pursuing office.
 Appointed officeholders, fearing the loss of patronage to Alliance political victories, were glad to support him.
 Appealing to the Republican need for unity at the convention, Nelson maneuvered to gain the support of rivals such as Davis and Washburn, or at least avoid their opposition.
 He was unanimously nominated by 709 delegates as the Republican candidate for governor on July 28, 1892, at the St. Paul People's Church.
 His acceptance speech was a libertarian broadside against both Democrats and Populists; it emboldened the delegates for the campaign.

 The ensuing campaign against Democratic nominee Daniel Lawler and Populist Ignatius Donnelly centered on allegations of undue influence by railroad interests, tariffs, and ethnicity and patriotism.
 When Nelson took the campaign to northwestern Minnesota, he had a minor physical altercation with Tobias Sawby, a local populist.
 After a grueling campaign, he carried 51 of 80 counties with 42.6% of the vote to Lawler's 37% and Donnelly's 15.6%.
 He gave a short victory speech in Alexandria, saying, "I go in without having made any promises to any combine, corporation, or person, and shall endeavor to do right, because it is right, and I endeavor to give an administration for the people, for the people, and by the people."